 |Applications Accepted Starting||Tuition Fee|

-This workshop will be a three-day version, which includes all of the core sessions but does not include the class project.
+This workshop will be a five-day version, which includes all of the core sessions, the class project, and other specailized sessions.

 Promote Practical and Responsible Stewardship of Digital Assets

 The goals of the workshop are to foster critical thinking in a technological realm and provide the means for exercising practical and responsible stewardship of digital assets in an age of technological uncertainty.
 The workshop sessions are geared towards making a digital preservation program doable for any organization and all of the sessions include as many relevant examples as we can fit.

 The workshop series is intended for managers at any level who are or will be responsible for digital preservation programs in libraries, archives, and other cultural or corporate organizations.

 Dr. Nancy Y. McGovern has been a developer of the workshop series since its inception at Cornell in 2003 and continues to serve as the director and primary instructor with a team of expert instructors.

 The workshop includes interactive presentations, group discussions, exercises, individual assignments, and a keynote presentation by an international expert in digital preservation.
 Workshop attendees explore the range of components needed to develop an effective digital preservation program.
 Workshop materials include action plans for organizations to complete when participants return to their institutions.
 Action plans result in organization-specific plans that incorporate technical, financial, organizational, and policy aspects encompassing the full life cycle of digital objects.
 The workshop focuses on strategies for organizations to implement now, while research and development goes forward in creating longer-term solutions that can be incorporated into the program framework.
 Workshop curriculum is continually updated to reflect the latest community standards and practice.